xavierclements/aef-data-orchestration/README.md

 ```
 This approach enables data analysts to build intricate data pipelines and reliably orchestrate them without writing  code.
 Configuration is handled through simple JSON definition files containing levels, threads, and steps.

-### Domain-Based vs. Central Orchestration

-The [engine](https://github.com/oscarpulido55/aef-data-orchestration/blob/e7efd8ec7ad33a280290ba62573c7e7bf2734646/terraform/variables.tf#L17) variable currently supports `cloud_workflows` or `composer`.

-*   `cloud_workflows`:  Deploy Cloud Workflows in the project specified by the `project` variable.
-This allows for both **Domain-Based Orchestration** (deploying to a domain team's project) and **Central Orchestration** (deploying to a centralized project).

-*   `composer`: Creates/uses a Composer environment in the data domain team's project, following a **Domain-Based Orchestration** approach.
-This addresses [Airflow scalability complexity](https://cloud.google.com/blog/products/data-analytics/scale-your-composer-environment-together-your-business?e=48754805) and aligns with [tenancy strategies for Cloud Composer](https://cloud.google.com/blog/products/data-analytics/a-cloud-composer-tenancy-case-study?e=48754805).

-**Domain-Based Orchestration**: Isolates orchestration by domain, potentially simplifying IAM and networking but increasing operational overhead.
-Preferred for multi-domain environments with distinct data needs.
-This repository demonstrates this with one Composer environment per data domain team.

-**Central Orchestration**: Consolidates orchestration, centralizing Data Ops and potentially reducing management complexity.
-Simpler for single-domain environments or those with shared networks.
-May require IAM adjustments.
-Easily achieved with Cloud Workflows due to its serverless nature.

-The optimal approach depends on your organization's needs and constraints, including the number of domains, data access patterns, and networking configurations.

 ## Usage
 ### Manual Execution
 This script processes a JSON-formatted data pipeline definition (specifying levels, threads, and steps) and generates deployment-ready code for your chosen orchestration platform: